shunfumao/cellmesh/cellmesh/db_download/README.md

 ### Introduction <a id='intro'></a>

+Here we provide CellMeSH dabase in SQL format and Excel format for downloading.

-CellMeSH dabase is conceptually a collection of tables, each of which as rows as genes and columns as cell types, and each pair of gene and cell type refers to a list of publications each of which is indexed with the gene and the cell type.
+The database is conceptually a collection of tables, each of which is for one species and has rows as genes and columns as cell types, and each pair of gene and cell type refers to a list of publications each of which is indexed with the gene and the cell type.

 ---